normen/homebridge-platform-maxcube/README.md

 Note that the Max! cube has a built-in limit for sending data to the thermostat devices to obey to the laws about the 868MHz band.
 When you play around while setting up your system you might hit that limit and wonder why the thermostat devices don't react to signals anymore.

 To test if that is the case set the "Max!
 Link" switch to "off" and log in with your Max! software.

-#### Long-time manual mode bug
-In my own experience there is a bug in the Max!
-Cube where when the thermostat devices are set to manual mode for an extended period of time they become unresponsive and do not react to signals from the Max!
-Cube anymore.

-I had to set my system to auto mode and create a schedule in the Max! software to solve this issue.

 #### Error codes
 The plugin will report errors from the Max!
 Cube library to HomeKit but they are only visible in certain HomeKit apps.
 The code is a bit field, the single bits are as follows: